-Among white wine varietals, the area planted with Weissburgunder and Grauburgunder has increased the most in recent years.
-More than 4,100 ha, or nearly 4%, of Germany's vineyards are planted with Weissburgunder, which grows in sites that are too warm for Riesling.
+Among white wine varieties, the area planted with Weissburgunder and Grauburgunder has increased the most in recent years.
+More than 5,200 ha, or nearly 5%, of Germany's vineyards are planted with Weissburgunder, which grows in sites that are too warm for Riesling.
 The grape has shown a steady upswing for several decades; its area has doubled within the past ten years.
-In the meantime, Germany has the second highest number of plantings after Italy, concentrated in Baden with about 1,200 ha, as well as the Pfalz and Rheinhessen with more than 950 ha each.
+Worldwide, Germany has the highest number of plantings concentrated in Baden with about 1,500 ha, as well as the Pfalz and Rheinhessen with about 1,250 ha each.
 Significant amounts are also cultivated in the Mosel and Nahe regions.

 Like its relative, Spätburgunder, it makes high demands on soil and climate.
-It prefers warm, vigorous soils that are as deep as possible, as well as sites with good exposure that are warm and dry.
-Weissburgunder is not difficult to grow and can achieve high must weights if the ripening period is long.
+It prefers warm, vigorous and deep soils, as well as sites with good exposure that are both warm and dry.
+Weissburgunder is easy to grow and can achieve high must weights if the ripening period is long.

-In a glass, Weissburgunder is pale to straw yellow in color, and delicate, restrained on the nose.
-A slightly nutlike aroma is typical.
-Vinified dry, its medium to full body and fine acidity complement many types of food.
-Aging in barrique casks is not unusual for wines of high quality.
+In a glass, Weissburgunder is pale to straw yellow in color, and delicate on the nose.
+A slightly nutty aroma is typical.
+When vinified dry, its medium to full body and fine acidity complement many types of food.
+Aging in barrique casks is typical for quality wines.
 In addition, lusciously sweet wines as well as refreshing sparkling Weissburgunder are available in limited quantities.